 Dream Project partner high schools serve a higher number of students who receive free or reduced price lunch than the average number from high schools across Washington State.
 Most of these students will be the first in their families to attend an institution of higher education, which means they often lack the social and monetary capital necessary to apply to and pay for college.

-These data are a representative sample of the Dream Project’s 15 partner high schools:
+These data are a representative sample of the Dream Project’s 16 partner high schools from 2012: